Activities at Punda Maria Rest Camp

 © Roger de la Harpe

 Punda Maria Camp is the best place from which to observe Nyala Antelope on a safari in Kruger National Park.
-Safari activities include an Exclusive Dawn Game Drive and Exclusive Sunset Game Drive.
+Safari activities include guided morning game drives and exciting sunset game drives.
 Enjoy excellent bird watching opportunities.

 A trip to Pafuri will produce plenty of Nyala and Impala, and possibly some Bushbuck on your suggested itinerary in Kruger National Park.
 Vervet monkey and baboon will be seen in abundance and plenty of Hippo and Nile Crocodile in the riverbed itself.
 Early arrivers on safari in Kruger National Park, heading down Nyala Drive, may well be lucky enough to see bush pig.